Raleigh Personal Injury Lawyer Enlightens Victims on Car Accident Laws

 Under the North Carolina General Statutes section 1-52(16), you have three years to file a car accident lawsuit in NC.
 This is referred to as the “statute of limitations,” and after this period, your case will most likely not be heard by a court anymore.
 Even if you think the case could be settled out of court (especially when the other driver’s insurer has made informal offers), it would still be to your benefit to file a case within this deadline for leverage, and as a fallback if the settlement is not agreeable.

 If the processes gets confusing or frustrating don’t be discouraged.
-A personal injury lawyer in Raleigh, NC who is experienced in car accident lawsuits at Kurtz & Blum can guide you through the laws and provide legal representation during a settlement or a court litigation.
+An experienced Raleigh car accident lawyer at Kurtz & Blum, PLLC can guide you through the laws and provide legal representation during a settlement or a court litigation.

 (Source: North Carolina Car Accident Settlement and Lawsuits, All-About-Car-Accidents.com)